Georges Wybo: Life

 Wybo also designed various houses in the country.

 Wybo's first major commission was for the casino in Deauville (1911–12), which drew inspiration from the Grand Trianon.

 The work combined ostentatious luxury with functionality, and led to further commissions in Deauville.

 In 1913 Wybo and Théo Petit designed the Hôtel Royal in Deauville.

 In 1912 he replaced René Binet as chief architect of the Printemps department store.

-He designed forty stores for Printemps including reconstruction of the building on the Boulevard Haussmann in the 9th arondissement of Paris after a fire in 1921.
+He designed forty stores for Printemps including reconstruction of the building on the Boulevard Haussmann in the 9th arrondissement of Paris after a fire in 1921.

 Between 1917 and 1922 Wybo constructed the buildings of Grands-Moulins.
 The largest is on the bank of the Seine.

 They were later renovated by Rudy Ricciotti, and the largest is now entirely occupied by a library.

 In 1919 the Commission on Reconstruction gave him responsibility for urban planning in several towns in the Ardennes.

 In the 1920s Wybo worked for the car manufacturer André Citroën for whom he developed stylish showrooms and garages.

 A lavish display by Primavera was arranged for the Exposition Internationale des Arts Décoratifs in Paris in 1925.

 The Primavera pavilion was designed by the architects Henri Sauvage and Georges Wybo.

 It had a post-and-beam construction supporting a reinforced concrete dome 20 m in diameter.

 The dome was studded with large lenses of colored glass made by René Lalique, which looked like "boulders that are still wet from the sea".

 Charlotte Chauchet and René Guilleré undertook the interior design, with advice from Jacques-Emile Ruhlmann.

 The pavilion was one of four, with the products of the other studios placed at the other corners of the exposition, where they were the main attractions of the event.
 The temple-like building was criticized as being overblown, but the interior presented an elegant and refined decor.

 Wybo designed the Hotel George V near the Arc de Triomphe for the American hotelier Joel Hillman in 1928.

 The hotel has a huge marbled foyer, a large anteroom and a huge interior corridor, so it could accommodate a crowd of visitors with their luggage.

 In 1929 Wybo designed the Hôtel du Golf in Deauville.

 He designed the French pavilion at the 1929 Barcelona International Exposition, located in the Plaza de los Reyes in the angle formed by two naves of the Palace of Alfonso XIII.

 The structure was modern, sober and elegant.

 The building was in a classical style with Art Deco elements.
 It was a single-volume building in the shape of a cube, with its roof formed by superimposed stepped rectangular sections, like a ziggurat, with a sculpture at the front in the shape of a woman and the initials R. F. (République Française).

 From 1931 Wybo was architect for the Prisunic stores, a subsidiary of Printemps.

 He built more than twelve stores for this chain in different parts of France.

 Georges Wybo died in Paris in 1943.